rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 **Note:** Remember that the Soy template can be used for server side or client side rendering.
 By defining the settings you're adding in both the Java Renderer and the JavaScript Renderer, you're allowing for the best possible user experience.
-For example, if a form builder is in the form builder, configuring a form field type, the configuration they enter can be directly passed to the template, and become visible in the UI, almost instantly.
+For example, when in the Form Builder and configuring a form field type, the configuration can be directly passed to the template, and become visible in the UI, almost instantly.
 However, when the user clicks into a form field initially to begin editing, the rendering occurs from the server side.

 $$$